oliverius/logo/docs/part10.md

 ![Recursive line going up](/img/part10_recursive_line.gif)

-## Refactoring or new functinality.
+## Refactoring or new functionality.
 Refactoring

 The next step is clear, let's try to create the spiral.
 However I feel that it is more important to deal with the a few things that are annoying me: